 People Also Ask [FAQs]

-The best potatoes to use for mashing are those that will give you the best flavor, texture, and fluffiness, and the two types most commonly used are Yukon Golds and Russets; this is because these types are quite starchy and fluff up better when mashed.
-Of the two options, Yukon Gold Potatoes are preferred, as they are less starchy than Russets, so they absorb less liquid, while still becoming fluffy.
+The best potatoes to use for mashing are those that will give you the best flavor, texture, and fluffiness.
+The two types most commonly used are Yukon Golds and Russets because these types are quite starchy and fluff up better when mashed.

 Usually, the white part of the leek and the lighter green one are eaten, however, the darker green part [the tips] can be used as well if cooked long enough to make it tender, like in soups and stews.
-In this recipe, the darker part of the leek is boiled with potatoes to use the whole vegetable.
 The roots at the bottom [by the white part] should be cut off before use.

 Given they are related to garlic, scallion, onions, and chives, leeks pack loads of flavor, but in a milder way.
 Leek tastes like a sweeter onion.